So, this topic came up on Reddit recently, and I thought I’d share. Note that most of the things I miss are lost to time, not distance.

 Mick’s.
 If only because it was “like Applebee’s, but good”.
 Their crowd-pleasin’ menu made it the first stop before many Georgia Tech football and basketball games, concerts and such.

-3660 Peachtree is a condo development in Brookhaven, a couple blocks north of Phipps Plaza.
-One unit was owned by the father of one of my high school classmates.
-And, somehow or the other, he ended up renting it to different combinations of my classmates for almost all of the 1990s.
-My high school friends stuck together for a very long time after graduation and this condo is a big reason why.
-There was always a birthday party or someone back in town from school, or really any kind of party going on there, and everyone was always invited.
+3660 Peachtree is a condo complex in Brookhaven, a couple blocks north of Phipps Plaza.
+One unit was owned by the father of one of my high school classmates, and he rented it to different combinations of my former classmates for the entirety of the 1990s.
+My high school friends stuck together for a very long time after graduation and that condo is a big reason why.
+There was always a birthday party or Labor Day cookout, or someone back in town from school, or really any kind of get together there, and everyone was always invited.
 So it kept us together.